 Dispelling Myths Around the Vaccine

-Open and honest conversations along with fact-based education campaigns for staff are key steps to dispelling propaganda and explaining to employees why it makes sense for them to consider getting vaccinated.
-If vaccination rates remain low, consult with appropriate legal counsel to review your company-specific considerations (i.e. office size, nature of business operation, physical layout, staff makeup) and any other countervailing legal concerns to develop a strategic health & safety plan.
+Open and honest conversations along with fact-based education campaigns for staff are key steps to dispelling propaganda.
+These strategies can help communicate to employees why it makes sense for them to get vaccinated.
+If vaccination rates remain low, consult with appropriate legal counsel.
+Review your company-specific considerations (i.e. office size, nature of business operation, physical layout, staff makeup) to develop a strategic health & safety plan.

 Interested in learning more about how you can recruit, hire, and on-board healthcare staff quickly?
 Contact us today for a free demo of our end-to-end solution.